wintercms/docs/cms-themes.md

  ┃ ┗ 📜 version.yaml          <-- Theme updates file
 ```

-> The active theme is set with the `activeTheme` parameter in the `config/cms.php` file or with the Theme Selector on the System > CMS > Front-end Theme backend page.
+> The active theme is set with the `activeTheme` parameter in the `config/cms.php` file or with the Theme Selector on the System > CMS > Frontend Theme backend page.
 The theme set with the Theme Selector overrides the value in the `config/cms.php` file.

 <a name="subdirectories"></a>
 ### Subdirectories